The emergent dynamics of double-folded randomly branching ring polymers: RESULTS

 \subsubsection{RiAO-like dynamics}

 As already discussed in detail in Ref.~\cite{ElhamPRE2021}, the emerging dynamics resulting from a combination of repton and hairpin moves agrees with the theoretical predictions for the RiAO model (Refs.~\cite{Rubinstein1986PhysRevLett.,SmerkGrosberg2015Cond.Matt} and Sec.~\ref{sec:theory}).
-As shown in the left column of Fig.~\ref{fig:RAO_BQT_Mix_scaling}, an appropriate rescaling of our present data leads again to good agreement with the predicted $g_1(t)\sim t^{\frac{2\nu}{2+\rho}}t$ and $g_3(t)\sim t^{\frac{2\nu+1}{2+\rho}}$ for the monomer and tree CM dynamics.
+As shown in the left column of Fig.~\ref{fig:RAO_BQT_Mix_scaling}, an appropriate rescaling of our present data leads again to good agreement with the predicted $g_1(t)\sim t^{\frac{2\nu}{2+\rho}}$ and $g_3(t)\sim t^{\frac{2\nu+1}{2+\rho}}$ for the monomer and tree CM dynamics (Detailed analysis is provided in Figs.~S12--S14 in Sec.~IX of the Supplementary Material).
 The corresponding effective dynamic exponents are shown in the insets of the panels.
 At least qualitatively, their slow decay in the tree scaling regime agrees with what one would expect from estimating the dynamic exponents from the effective static exponents, $\rho_{eff}$ and $\nu_{eff}$, shown in Fig.~\ref{fig:stat_Q_A}.
-As shown in the middle column of Fig.~\ref{fig:OverviewDynamics} (green crosses), there is also good agreement between the predicted and the observed ring weight dependence of the asymptotic CM diffusion constants.
+As shown in the right column of Fig.~\ref{fig:OverviewDynamics} (green crosses), there is also good agreement between the predicted and the observed ring weight dependence of the asymptotic CM diffusion constants.